Patient Information: Summary of Product Characteristics

 Other frequent symptoms are:

-nausea(discomfort), vomiting, diarrhea, abdominal pain (stomach) and excessive fatigue.
+nausea(discomfort), vomiting, diarrhea, abdominal pain (stomach) and excessive tiredness.

 Other symptoms may include:

-joint or muscle pain, swelling of the neck, difficulty breathing, sore throat, cough, occasional headaches, conjunctivitis (inflammation of the eye), mouth ulcers, low blood pressure, numbness or tingling in the hands or feet.
+joint or muscle pain, swelling of the neck, difficulty breathing, sore throat, cough, occasional headaches, eye inflammation (conjunctivitis), mouth ulcers, low blood pressure, tingling or numbness of the hands or feet.

 When do these reactions occur?